malabedredha/ReadMeGenerator/README.md

 No license selected

 ## Contributions
-Did 100% of the project
+Did 100% of the projec

 ## Tests
 Pass

 ## Questions
-if you have an questions/concerns contact via email through Github malabedredha
+if you have an questions/concerns contact via email through Github randomguy